miho/CellTreeEditDistance/README.md

 ```

 ## Creating the FatJar
-This command will create a FatJar 'all-in-one-jar.jar':
+This command will create a FatJar 'CellTreeEditDistance.jar':
 ```
-./gradlew customFatJar
+./gradlew jar
 ```
 There are some problems with Lucene.
 It will throw this error:
 Exception in thread "main" java.lang.IllegalArgumentException: An SPI class of type org.apache.lucene.codecs.PostingsFormat with name 'Lucene50' does not exist. ...